-At 9:30 a.m., the second Special Annual Conference will convene solely to vote on the request of 10 local churches that seek to disaffiliate from The United Methodist Church over matters of human sexuality using \P 2553 of the Discipline.
+At 8:30 a.m., a Q&A session will be held for any members to ask questions pertaining to the Special Annual Conference.
+At 9 a.m., the Special Annual Conference will convene solely to vote on the request of 64 local churches that seek to disaffiliate from The United Methodist Church over matters of human sexuality using ¶ 2553 of the Discipline.

-4. What will be the voting procedure at the two Special Annual Conferences on October 29, 2022?
+4. What will be the voting procedure at the Special Annual Conference on May 6, 2023?

-Following a review of information and discussion, each church's closure under \P 2549.3 and each church's request to disaffiliate under \P 2553 will be voted on individually.
-For every church, there will be a "yes" or "no" vote.
-There will be no amendments to the church closing agreement for those churches closing under \P 2549.3 of the Discipline.
-There will be no amendments to the church Disaffiliation Agreement for those churches seeking to disaffiliate under \P 2553 of the Discipline.
-It is an up or down vote only for each church.
+The names of each church requesting to disaffiliate under ¶ 2553 will be presented.
+The Annual Conference members will be given the opportunity to vote "yes" or "no".
+There will be no amendments to the church Disaffiliation Agreement for those churches seeking to disaffiliate under ¶ 2553 of the Discipline.
 There will be speeches "for" and speeches "against" and those will be limited under our Conference rules.
 The simple majority of the body will prevail on the vote.
-For those churches seeking disaffiliation under \P 2553 of the Discipline, this process was approved by Judicial Council Decision 1420 on February 9, 2022.
+For those churches seeking disaffiliation under ¶ 2553 of the Discipline, this process was approved by Judicial Council Decision 1420 on February 9, 2022.

-5. Why are 26 churches within the Virginia Conference pursuing disaffiliation through legal action?
+5. Why are churches within the Virginia Conference pursuing disaffiliation through legal action?

 In August 2022, the Conference received demand letters from an organization called the National Center for Life and Liberty ("NCLL") demanding that 26 churches be able to promptly disaffiliate under ¶ 2548.2 rather than ¶ 2553 of the Discipline so they can join the Global Methodist Church.
 On September 1, 2022, the Conference responded to NCLL's demand letter.
-To date, no lawsuit has been filed by these 26 churches.
+To date, no lawsuit has been filed and 25 of the 26 churches have now fully engaged in the ¶ 2553 process.